 Winterfest is a nonprofit event with a volunteer staff, and your payment is considered a donation.
 We will do our best to accommodate change requests with a fee of $10 per guest in addition to any difference in price.
 Please note that our tours are often full and we may not be able to find seats for you at your preferred time.

 How do you deliver my tickets?

-Once your credit card is authorized, your tickets will be presented to you online and sent by email.
-If you reserve over the phone, we will email your tickets to you before we complete the call.
+Once your order is complete, your tickets will be presented to you online and sent by email.

 You can also have your tickets delivered by mail for a small fee.
 Postal delivery may take 3-5 days and is not always available.

 What if I can't print my reservations?
-What if I lose them or forget them?
+What if I lose them or forget to bring them?

 Don't worry!
 We have your reservations on file, so it's not necessary to bring paper tickets with you to the tour.

-Please note: no one at the Old Courthouse will be able to assist you with reservations during the day.
+Please note: no one at the courthouse building will be able to assist you with reservations during the day.
 If you need assistance any time Pensacola Winterfest is not performing, please call 850-583-1365 and our volunteers will be happy to help.